IGV-RRT: Prior-Real-Time Observation Fusion for Active Object Search in Changing Environments: Experiments and Evaluation

 \subsection{Simulation Experiments}

-We evaluate in the HM3D \cite{ramakrishnan2021habitat} simulation under a temporal-change ObjectNav protocol.
-Starting from HM3D, we import additional objects and construct a new task set with these imported objects as navigation targets.
-We then decouple prior construction from execution: the IGM is constructed and frozen from a scene snapshot at time $T$, and the imported objects are moved during execution to emulate temporal rearrangement and prior--reality mismatch.
-Under this setting, the prior can become biased at $t>T$.
-We therefore integrate the IGM and the VLM-SM within the same IGV-RRT planning loop to retain guidance toward high-likelihood regions while enabling online correction under temporal changes.
+We evaluate our method on the HM3D \cite{ramakrishnan2021habitat} simulator under a temporal-change ObjectNav setting, where object locations vary over time.
+Based on HM3D, we augment each scene by importing additional objects, such as statues and vases, and construct a new task set in which these imported objects serve as navigation targets.
+We decouple prior construction from policy execution.
+Specifically, the IGM is built and frozen from a scene snapshot at time $T$, while during execution, the imported objects may be moved to simulate temporal rearrangements, thereby inducing a mismatch between the prior and the current environment.
+This benchmark is intentionally designed because when the prior remains accurate, a static IGM alone can already provide sufficient guidance, making the marginal benefits of online semantic correction and revisit suppression difficult to isolate.
+By contrast, the temporal mismatch setting offers a controlled testbed in which the corrective effect of online semantic evidence and the efficiency gain brought by revisit suppression can be evaluated more clearly.
+Under this setting, we compare our method with several representative state-of-the-art approaches.

-As shown in Table \ref{table: DB}, IGV-RRT achieves substantially higher SR and SPL than VLFM, indicating improved reliability and path efficiency under temporal object displacement.
+As shown in Table \ref{table: DB}, IGV-RRT achieves the best performance among all compared methods.
+We report two standard navigation metrics, namely Success Rate (SR) and Success weighted by inverse Path Length (SPL).
+SR is computed as the fraction of episodes in which the robot successfully reaches the target.
+SPL is computed as the average of success weighted by the ratio between the shortest-path distance to the goal and the actual path length executed by the robot, thereby jointly reflecting task completion and navigation efficiency.
+Under these two metrics, IGV-RRT attains the highest SR and SPL, indicating that the proposed method not only improves the probability of finding the target object but also enables more efficient navigation once a feasible search direction is established.

-Beyond the quantitative metrics, we visualize the navigation process on a representative task.
+Beyond the quantitative metrics, we visualize the navigation process on different tasks.

-Fig. \ref{fig: experiment} shows the trajectories executed by our method and VLFM.
-In Fig. \ref{fig: experiment}, the red trajectory corresponds to our method and the green trajectory corresponds to VLFM.
-The trajectory suggests that our method follows the global IGM guidance in the early phase to quickly reach a high-prior region, and then increasingly leverages online evidence from the VLM-SM to correct prior-induced bias and converge to the true target location.
-This observation reflects the complementary roles of global prior guidance and online local correction within the planning loop.